warcade/docs/guide/index.md

 - **Window management** - Creates and manages the application window
 - **Plugin discovery** - Finds and loads plugins from the `plugins/` folder
-- **Panel system** - The viewport, sidebars, toolbar, menu, and footer
+- **Layout system** - Dynamic layouts with panels, toolbar, menu, and status bar
+- **Component registry** - Central registry for all UI components
 - **Bridge** - Communication between plugins
 - **HTTP server** - Serves the frontend and handles backend requests